garrekstemo/TransferMatrix.jl/docs/src/index.md

 # TransferMatrix.jl

 TransferMatrix.jl provides a general 4x4 transfer matrix method for optical waves propagating in layered media implemented in Julia.
-The core is an electrodynamics simulation based on Pochi Yeh's 4x4 transfer matrix method.
+The core is an electrodynamics simulation based on a general 4x4 transfer matrix method developed by Passler, et al.
 Recent corrections and improvements are incorporated to deal with singularities and numerical instabilities for some types of multi-layered structures.
-The algorithms implemented are based on the efforts of others and sources are cited both in the documentation and docstrings where appropriate.
+Sources are cited both in the documentation and docstrings where appropriate.
 A comprehensive [bibliography](https://garrek.org/TransferMatrix.jl/stable/bibliography/) is also available as part of the documentation.

 ## Why make another transfer matrix program?